Cueva del Guácharo National Park: Guácharo

 Oilbirds are fruit-eating birds that live within the first section of the cave; they leave at night in search of food.
-The Spanish name guácharo is onomatopoeic, and comes from an old Castilian word for one who shrieks or cries, because of their characteristic sound.
+The Spanish name guácharo is onomatopoeic and comes from an old Castilian word for one who shrieks or cries, because of their characteristic sound.
 They are brown with black and white spots, have a long tail and bristles around their beak.
 They measure around 48 cm in length, including the tail.
 The guácharos produce an organic layer in the cave called guano, formed by excrement and vomited seeds, which provide the basic nutrients for the cave's ecosystem.

 The most important daily event in the park occurs in the evening, as dusk falls, when the birds exit the cave in great flocks, in search of food.
 Visitors are able to view the birds leaving the cave.

-Conservation

-The cave was designated as Venezuela's first National Monument in 1949.

-The National Park was created in 1975 to conserve the cave and the forest ecosystem where the oilbirds feed.
-The altitude of the national park is 900 - 2,340 m.
+Other birds

 There are 367 species of bird in the national park, which has been designated an Important Bird Area (IBA).
-Although the oilbird is not an endangered species, several other resident birds fall into this category, for example the Venezuelan flowerpiercer (Diglossa venezuelensis) and the Venezuelan sylph.
-The national park is part of Cordillera de Caripe Alliance for Zero Extinction (AZE) site, along with another IBA, the Zona Protectora Macizo Montañoso del Turimiquire.
+Although the oilbird is not an endangered species, several other resident birds fall into this category, including the Venezuelan flowerpiercer and the Venezuelan sylph.
+The national park is part of the Cordillera de Caripe Alliance for Zero Extinction (AZE) site, along with another IBA, the Zona Protectora Macizo Montañoso del Turimiquire.

-Humboldt Museum

-Near to the cave entrance is the Humboldt Museum.
-It offers information about the cave, the national park, the oilbird (guácharo), and Alexander von Humboldt.
+Other species of birds found in the park include the Andean cock-of-the-rock, white-tailed trogon, military macaw, swallow-tailed kite, chestnut-fronted macaw, Amazonian motmot, ornate hawk-eagle, scarlet-fronted parakeet, and black-and-white hawk-eagle.

+Other fauna

+The park is home to a diverse array of animals, including ocelots, pacas, collared peccaries, giant anteaters, and eyelash vipers.
+Red howler monkeys are often heard in the trees, and elusive species such as the bush dog and the giant armadillo are found in the park's forests, as well as the spectacled bear, which is South America's only species of bear.
+The critically endangered Orinoco crocodile, one of the most endangered species of crocodile in the world, lives in the rivers of the park.